hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/298_063_alasinga.md

 am going back to India and will try to set things on their feet there.

 My love to all.
 Work on, brave hearts, fail not — no saying nay; work on — the Lord is behind the work.
-Mahâshakti is with you.
+Mahāshakti is with you.

 Yours with love and blessings,